A1Liu/a1liu/config/README.md

 - `install/?` -> needs to copy files instead of just moving them.
 - `install/setup` -> reorganize, maybe just turn it into docs instead of scripts
 - SSH key stuff
-- Figure out how to handle new Zig dependency for path management stuffs

 ### Useful Windows/PowerShell Commands